-- Satisfy the "General Requirements All BBCC Degrees" - Complete at least 90 transferable credits numbered 100 or above. - Satisfy all requirements detailed below for one of the pre-majors in this degree- AS-T 1: biology or chemistry or AS-T 2: computer science, engineering or physics
+- Satisfy the "General Requirements All BBCC Degrees" - Complete at least 90 transferable credits numbered 100 or above. - Satisfy all requirements detailed below for one of the pre-majors in this degree.

 Careful planning is important in all of the degrees offered by BBCC.
 In the case of the AS-T degree, it is essential to have information about general requirements and also major requirements for the specific Bachelor of Science degree at the intended baccalaureate institution from the beginning and throughout the degree planning process.